ruwo36/downloader/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.

-And media is licensed under the Copyright, if you want use it or author design contact with us.
+And media is licensed under the Copyright, if you want use it or anothor design contact with us.

 ## Contact